 I asked the Lord Jesus Christ to straighten me out, and as he did, I became a lover of faith!
 He taught me that fear doesn’t ask much of us, and we’re very comfortable with it, but in order to walk by faith, fear must be released.
 Ephesians 4:22 tells us to put off the former conversations we had with our old selves.
 You know, those chitchats we had with our souls about not being—looking—loving good enough; and don’t forget those feelings we had that made us wonder whether God truly loves us and wants the best for us.
 All of that stuff has to go.
 It doesn’t create a cozy place for faith to feel at home, and God isn’t pleased with that.

+James 1:8 tells us that a doubled-minded person is unstable in all their ways.
+We can’t be wishy-washy when it comes to believing with all our hearts that God wants the absolute best for our lives.
 Faith requires us to kick ambiguity to the curb!
 1John 1:5(NLT) declares, “God is light, and in him is no darkness at all.”
-This is an absolute!
+What a magnificent truth!
 God is light, and He has made us children of His light through Jesus Christ, His Son!
-I knew darkness.
+In my life, I knew darkness.
 I was in it long enough to know how miserable it makes you feel.
 I wanted God’s light and took the leap of faith to get it.
 This meant that I had to abandon some of the things I believed and had been taught by people I love very much.
-They did their best, but we all will face a point in life where we must go higher, and leave behind things, beliefs, relationships or situations that hinder our journey forward.
+They did their best, but we all will face a point in life where we must go higher, and leave behind things, beliefs, relationships or situations that hinder our journey forward and upward.

 We can’t have both faith and fear at the same time.
 That’s a doubleminded person, and James 1:8 says only unstable folks operate that way.
 1John 4:18(NIV) tells us, “There is no fear in love.
 But perfect love drives out fear, because fear has to do with punishment.
 The one who fears is not made perfect in love.”
 God’s plan is to help us to grow in love and grow in the knowledge of His Will.
 Approaching life as if it is an accident waiting to happen is not the mentality of someone who walks in the light.
 God is waiting to bless us in ways we’ve never imagined.
 Open the door of your heart, kick out fear, then, let God’s love drive you to the infinite possibilities His goodness holds for you.